nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 Run the server and browse to https://localhost:8443/swagger-ui.html
 ## Future Enhancements
 * Extend exception handling capabilities to override framework generated error responses to ensure that implementation details aren't accidently leaked to clients
+* Add support for handling invalid time format being supplied in the averageWaitTime API request
 * Add logging to capture expected client exceptions 4xx as warnings (since these are expected scenarios) and all unexpected exceptions as errors (since these will need to be triaged)
 * Implement oAUTH (recommended) or Http Basic API security mechanism depending on requirements
 * Externalize secrets contained within the application configuration files and remove from repo